Love1117/Machine_learning-Projects/Machine_Learning Project/05_Advanced Project_AI/AI Application_Vision and NLP/AI Assistant_chat-bot/README.md

 ## Project Overview:

-This project showcases a text-generation and conversational AI system built using Meta LLaMA 3.2.
-The model was implemented as a chatbot capable of generating human-like responses, answering questions, and engaging in open-ended dialogue.
+This project integrates Vision and Natural Language Processing within a single AI application powered by Llama 3.2.
+The system functions as an intelligent assistant capable of interpreting images, responding to audio records and generating high-quality text responses, enabling it to answer questions, describe visual content, and engage in natural, human-like conversation.
+The result is a flexible multimodal AI tool that demonstrates advanced reasoning across both text, audio and images.

 ## Technologies Used
 *Python
 openai
+python-multipart
+openai
+httpx
+pillow
+nest-asyncio
+faster-whisper
+streamlit-mic-recorder
 python-dotenv
 FastAPI
 Streamlit
 Pydantic
 Docker & Docker Compose
 Uvicorn
-Joblib
 Git & GitHub*